jparise/flake8-assertive/README.rst

 |PyPI Version| |Python Versions|

 ``flake8-assertive`` is a `Flake8 <http://flake8.pycqa.org/>`_ extension that
-encourages using more specific `unittest`_ assertions beyond just the typical ``assertEqual(a, b)`` and ``assertTrue(x)`` methods.
-The alternate methods suggested by this extension perform more precise checks and provide better failure messages than the generic methods.
+encourages using richer, more specific `unittest`_ assertions beyond just the typical ``assertEqual(a, b)`` and ``assertTrue(x)`` methods.
+The suggested methods perform more precise checks and provide better failure messages than the generic methods.

 +-----------------------------------+-------------------------------+-------+
 | Original                          | Suggestion                    | Code  |